Please review the policies below. LPI policies are subject to change, please refer to these policies frequently for the most up to date information.

 LPI will review the contents of its test objectives and exams and revise them as deemed necessary in order to provide for new material, test validity, security, and to incorporate feedback.
 Test objectives and exams will be reviewed at least once in two years.

 Once a person is certified by LPI and receives a certification designation (LPIC-1, LPIC-2, LPIC-3), recertification is recommended after two years from the date of the certification designation to retain a current certification status.
 However, to RETAIN an ACTIVE certification status, a certification holder is REQUIRED to recertify within 5 years of the certification designation.
+The date a candidate passed the last required exam to earn a certification designation, will mark the start of the certification’s ACTIVE status.
+Likewise, the certification will become INACTIVE, 5 years after the date a candidate passed the last required exam to earn the certification designation.
+(For example, if a candidate passed LPIC-1 102 on September 8th, 2015 then September 8th, 2015 is the certification designation date and the candidate’s LPIC-1 certification designation will become INACTIVE on September 8th, 2020.)

 Recertification requires that the individual candidate passes all up-to-date exams that are only required for the highest earned certification designation.
 After successful recertification, the designation status will be updated to ACTIVE for a period of FIVE years.